jauntsdn/rsocket-jvm/README.md

 This repository hosts API part of RSocket-JVM - suite of libraries for fast interprocess/network communication using major Reactive Streams implementations.

-RSocket-JVM includes RSocket-RPC: remote procedure call system on top of Protocol Buffers.

 RSocket is low latency/high throughput L5 network protocol, intended for high-performance services communication.
 It is transport agnostic, and runs on top of any reliable byte stream transport.

+RSocket-JVM includes RSocket-RPC: remote procedure call system on top of Protocol Buffers, compatible with GRPC.

 ### Motivation / Purpose

-RSocket-JVM is [very fast](https://jauntsdn.com/post/rsocket-summary/) alternative to projectreactor-only RSocket/RSocket-java from "Reactive Foundation" - which is plagued by number of performance and security [problems](https://jauntsdn.com/post/rsocket-vs-spring/).
+RSocket-JVM is [very fast](https://jauntsdn.com/post/rsocket-summary/) (millions of messages per core) alternative to projectreactor-only RSocket/RSocket-java from "Reactive Foundation" - which is plagued by number of performance and security [problems](https://jauntsdn.com/post/rsocket-vs-spring/).